Mikicrep-Studios/Neofetch/README.md

 Note2: Probably not all names will not be same, do not touch name, just value

 Note: This should not change system functionality
+Note2: If you want to use fetchcord with it, please use "old" branch

 Original: https://github.com/dylanaraps/neofetch